GideonLeGrange/java-net-additions/README.md

 * IP access lists can be constructed.
 * IP access lists can be queried to see if a certain address mataches the list.

+The library supports both IPv4 and IPv6 networks.

 LICENSE
 =======